ethronsoft/stor/README.md

     are also included.
 If you already have Boost headers on the PATH g++ looks into for headers, then you may remove it from the dependencies/build.py and remove boost_uuid_ROOT_DIR from CmakeLists.txt.

-    When linking libstor.a to your own project, you may want to take note of the dependencies linked with the `stor_test` target for each platform and replicate the linking them in your own executable.
+    When linking libstor.a to your own executable, you may want to take note of the dependencies linked with the `stor_test` target for each platform and replicate the linking them in your own executable.